pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-2/index.md

 [ ![Poulpi configuration with weapon][enemy_config] ][enemy_config]

 <div data-block="note">
-_Remark_: If you are modifying the game object in the scene, remember to save all the changes to the `Prefab` using the "Apply" button on the top right of the "Inspector".
+  **Remark**: if you are modifying the game object in the scene, remember to save all the changes to the `Prefab` using the "Apply" button on the top right of the "Inspector".
 </div>

 Try to play and look!